Strength of U.S. consumer staples stocks shows cracks as market recovers

-NEW YORK (Reuters) - A broad rebound in U.S. stocks is leaving behind shares of some supermarkets, household product makers and other staples companies that provided a haven in last month’s coronavirus-fueled selloff.
+NEW YORK, April 14 (Reuters) - A broad rebound in U.S. stocks is leaving behind shares of some supermarkets, household product makers and other staples companies that provided a haven in last month’s coronavirus-fueled selloff.

 The U.S. consumer staples sector is up 22% since March 23, as of Tuesday afternoon, lagging a rally that has seen the S&P 500 gain nearly 27% in that period.